lavi324/develeap-escape-room/README.md

 **Room 2:**
 **Instructions:**

-1.Find out the White Rabbit's user ID .
+1.Find out the White Rabbit's user ID.

 2.Search the users_list file in this room for the ID from step 1.

 3.Find the name of the user who has the IP that starts with this ID.

 4.Search for all the appearances of the name you found in Logs folder.

 5.Sort the results (content only) by alphabetical order, you will find the key to the next room.

 **Commands:**